-- Whole Fruits: these can be fresh or frozen; choose from strawberries, blueberries, blackberries, bananas, raspberries, avocados, pineapples, peaches, mangos, oranges, watermelons, cantaloupes, limes and lemons.
+- Whole Fruits: these can be fresh or frozen; choose from strawberries, blueberries, blackberries, bananas, raspberries, avocados, pineapples, peaches, mangoes, oranges, watermelons, cantaloupes, limes and lemons.

 - Whole Veggies: spinach is a great choice because it has a neutral flavor.
 Others to use are kale, cucumbers, carrots, wheatgrass.
 Use them fresh or frozen.

-- Healthy Fats: some of the best to use are avocados, almond butter, hemp seeds and flax seeds.
+- Healthy Fats: some of the best to use include avocados, almond butter, hemp seeds and flax seeds.

 For more hormone-balancing smoothie tips and recipes check out this post on smoothies for hormonal imbalance symptoms.